Ways to Spot, Avoid, and Report Imposter Scams

-Please note that this material is provided for informational purposes only and should not be viewed as investment, tax, or other advice.
+This material is provided for informational purposes only and should not be viewed as investment, tax, or other advice.
 It does not constitute a contract or an offer for any products or services.
-In the event of a conflict between this material and the official plan documents or insurance policies, the official plan documents or insurance policies will govern.
-The Church Pension Fund (CPF) and its affiliates (collectively, CPG) retain the right to amend, terminate, or modify the terms of any benefit plans described in this material at any time, for any reason, and, unless otherwise required by applicable law, without notice
+In the event of a conflict between this material and the official plan documents or insurance policies, any official plan documents or insurance policies will govern.
+The Church Pension Fund (“CPF”) and its affiliates (collectively, “CPG”) retain the right to amend, terminate, or modify the terms of any benefit plan and/or insurance policy described in this material at any time, for any reason, and, unless otherwise required by applicable law, without notice.

 This material is not a substitute for professional medical advice or treatment.
 CPG does not provide any healthcare services and, therefore, cannot guarantee any results or outcomes.
 Always seek the advice of a healthcare professional with any questions about your personal healthcare, including diet and exercise.